Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 Aswell as a proxmox cluster you have root access via ssh to the hosts.

-## Quickstart Samples

-Checkout the [samples directory](https://github.com/Proxmox-Cloud/pve_cloud/tree/master/samples) to get an idea how to structure your cloud repositories.

-In the `cloud-instance/` directory you will find an example of how to setup core lxcs needed for the cloud to function.

-The `kubespray-cluster/` contains an example inventory for a kubespray cluster aswell as example terraform configuration for authenticating.

 ## Bootstrap

 Create a repository for your cloud instance for example company-xyz-cloud and setup your environment: